-Receivables are stated net of estimated allowances for uncollectible accounts, which are determined based upon past collection experience, the current receivable aging and current economic conditions, among other factors.
+Receivables are stated net of estimated allowances for uncollectible accounts, which are determined based upon past collection experience, the current receivable aging, among other factors.
 As a result of uncertainties in the estimation process, management's estimate of credit losses inherent in the actual accounts receivable and related allowance may change in the future.